Payment Documentation Required on all Payment Requests

 - Name and address of our university on the "billed to" section of the invoice

 When requesting payment and the original invoice/receipt is not available, the reason must be documented on the payment request.
-However, it is the department's responsibility to confirm that this is not a duplicate payment by following through with the appropriate and and necessary research in FAMIS to see whether prior payment has been made on this particular invoice to this vender.
+However, it is the department's responsibility to confirm that this is not a duplicate payment by following through with the appropriate and necessary research in FAMIS to see whether prior payment has been made on this particular invoice to the vendor.

 Payment Due Date (Prompt Payment Law)

-State of Texas Prompt Payment Law requires as state agency's payment is due by the 30th calendar dat after the latest of the following:
+State of Texas Prompt Payment Law requires the state agency ensure each payment is due by the 30th day after the latest of: